ingfong/Roomba/docs/status.md

 ## Summary of Project
 Our project’s goal is to create an AI agent that is able to gain the most points by mining ore within the allotted time limit.
 Each ore will be assigned a point value based upon our scoring system.
 Based on the information provided, the AI should attempt to figure out the optimal path to take in order to obtain the highest score within the time allotted.

 The AI agent will know the world boundaries through a grid system and the AI agent’s location relative to the system.
-The AI will also have the knowledge of where each ore is located and its scoring point value.
+The AI will also have the knowledge of each ore type's scoring point value.

-We are using reinforcement learning to have our AI agent find the most optimal path to maximize points from mining ores along the way.
+We are using reinforcement learning to have our AI agent learn the most optimal path to maximize points from mining ores along the way.

 <p align="center">
   <img src="img/environment.JPG">
 </p>

 ## Approach
 For this status report, we simplified the problem to evaluate the AI’s performance versus our reference approaches.
 Our AI resides in a smaller container that only has two types of ores: diamond and coal.
-The time limit is also very long, allowing the upper bound to easily mine all the ores
+The time limit is also very long, allowing the upper bound to easily mine all the ores.

 The environment that the AI resides in is a square area with ores in various spots on top of the floor (not in the floor, but in the block layer above).
 The boundary of the plain is a ring of lava.
 The state of the map will only change when the AI mines ore.